Lunarequest/sddm2rpm/README.md

-A simple script to genrate rpms from sddm theme tar.gzs (WIP)
+A simple script to genrate rpms from sddm theme tar files from pling.